Environment solution: New metals refinery for nickel and cobalt opens in Ohio

 In a step forward for efforts to acquire the metals crucial to addressing climate change, on Monday a new plant that can extract nickel and cobalt from scrap material opens in Fairfield, Ohio.
-The resulting metals will be used in new batteries.
+The resulting metals will be used in new batteries and other clean energy markets.

 Extracting metals out of old material avoids the environmental damage of open pit mining and prevents the metals from ending up in the landfill.
 Many see this as the future, even if it takes decades to become reality.